-Similarly, it seems that a non-UK trust which has purchased UK shares directly would still need to register using the TRS even if the SDRT payable on the transaction (which would normally be deducted automatically if settled through CREST) was the only foreseeable UK tax nexus for the trust (for example, because the trust has no UK resident beneficiaries and the value of the UK is below the nil rate band).
+It seems that a non-UK trust which has purchased UK shares directly would still need to register using the TRS even if the SDRT payable on the transaction (which would normally be deducted automatically if settled through CREST) was the only foreseeable UK tax nexus for the trust (for example, because the trust has no UK resident beneficiaries and the value of the UK is below the nil rate band).
+HMRC have now indicated that shares purchased through a custodian which is liable for the SDRT would also trigger a registration obligation.
+The obligation extends to stamp duty on unlisted shares because the payment of stamp duty will cancel an SDRT charge that may otherwise arise.
 The trust would then remain on the Register, but the information would not need to be updated unless and until another relevant UK tax charge arose for the trustees.
-Shares purchased through a custodian should not trigger a registration obligation because the SDRT liability remains with the legal purchaser.

 As has always been the case, trustees will need to register for self-assessment the first time they have a UK income tax or capital gains tax liability, but they are now required to use the TRS rather than the old paper system (Form 41G (trusts) having been withdrawn).
 For non-UK trusts, this will normally only be the case if the trustees receive UK source income and at least one beneficiary is resident in the UK.